BookingSync/bookingsync-api-docs/content/guides/pricing-concepts.md

 ## Your application manages rentals' rates

-In that case, you can create [nightly rates maps](http://developers.bookingsync.com/reference/endpoints/nightly_rate_maps/) which will contain the "raw" rates, without any rates rules applied.
+In that case, you can create [nightly rates maps](http://developers.bookingsync.com/reference/endpoints/nightly_rate_maps/) which will contain the "raw" nightly rates, without any rates rules applied.
 Keep in mind that property managers can apply rates rules on top of those nightly rates.

 If your application manages rates using nightly rates maps, property managers won't be able to create any seasons and periods in BookingSync.
 However, the nightly rates will be mapped to seasons and periods for internal usage.